Leo-Chen-CM/2D-Camera-System/2D Camera Project/Packages/2d.camera.system/UserGuide.md

 The player's speed changes how large the zoom will be.
 If the player slows down or stops, the camera zoom will change back to its original size.

 ### Camera Fade to black
-You will need to create a Unity Canvas attached to the Camera.
-In it will need to have an Image of a color of your choice.
-Set its alpha to zero.
-Currently in order to fade in and out of the screen it is tied to the E key.
-Pressing it will fade the camera to black or transparent.
+Currently in order to fade in and out of the screen you'll need to attach the "Activator Fade" script to an object.
+Said object requries a trigger collider.

+### Axis Locking
+The X or Y axis can be locked through a toggle.
+In the camera component you'll be able to lock the X or Y axis.
+This will prevent the camera from moving along the respective axis.

+### Vignette Damage Effect
+The Vignette damage effect requires an image to be used in the Camera System 2D script object.
+You'll need to attach the "Activator Damage" script to an object.
+Said object requires a trigger collider.

+###